jrl-umi3218/Eigen3ToPython/README.md

 Eigen3ToPython
 ======

-Eigen3ToPython is a Python library that aims to make a bidirectional bridge between Numpy and Eigen3.

-The goal is not to provide a full Eigen3 Python binding but to provide easy conversion between Numpy and Eigen3.
+Eigen3ToPython is a Python interface for [Eigen3](eigen.tuxfamily.org/) with support for [NumPy](http://www.numpy.org/).

+This library supports:
+ * operations on fixed size Eigen3 matrices and vectors
+ * operations on dynamic size Eigen3 matrices and vectors
+ * Use Eigen::Quaterniond in Python
+ * Use Eigen::AngleAxisd in Python
+ * Transparent conversion to/from Numpy arrays (`np.array`)
+     * Note that memory is not shared between numpy and eigen

+If you want more features feel free to open an issue or submit a pull request. :-)

 Documentation
 ------

-This library allows to:
- * Make operations on fixed size Eigen3 matrices and vectors
- * Make operations on dynamic size Eigen3 matrices and vectors
- * Use Eigen::Quaterniond in Python
- * Use Eigen::AngleAxisd in Python
- * Convert to/from Numpy arrays (`np.array`) in a transparent manner (however, memory is not shared between both representations)

-If you want more features you can open an issue or just fork the project :)

 ### Eigen <-> Numpy conversions